ktorn/completium-landing/docs/templates/template3.md

 This contract follows the Financial Asset 2 (FA 2) <a href='https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md'>TZIP 12</a> specification for non-fungible token on Tezos.

 :::info
 The version presented below is a simple minimal version.
-A full-featured version (with mint, burn, feeless transfer, ...) is available [here](https://gitlab.com/tezos-paris-hub/rarible/rarible-nft-contracts).
+A full-featured version (with mint, burn, feeless transfer, royalties, ...) is available [here](https://github.com/rarible/tezos-protocol-contracts/tree/main/tokens).
 :::

 ## API